niwciu/LCD_HD44780/ReadMe.md

   - [Project main folders file structure](#project-main-folders-file-structure)

 ## Features
-- Works with a connected LCD display in 4-bit mode with or without the LCD RW pin connected
+- Works with LCD display connected in 4-bit mode,
+- One direction or bi direction communication with LCD (predefined time slots or LCD RW pin usage)
 - Easy to port on different microcontrollers
-- Contain examples of portability to STM32, AVR, ESP8266
+- Contain examples of porting to STM32, AVR, ESP8266
 - Allows to display strings/chars directly on LCD
 - Allows to put strings/chars in buffer and refresh LCD periodically with buffer content
 - Allows to define custom chars (more than 8) as well as custom char banks where different combination of custom characters can be easily loaded to LCD CGRAM
-- Contain functions for displayin on LCD int values as:
+- Contain functions for displayin on LCD int values as string representing:
-  - int,
+  - int format
-  - hex,
+  - hex format
-  - bin
+  - bin format
 - Library has currently predefined LCD types:
   - 2 lines 16 characters (1602)
   - 4 lines 16 characters (1604)